UCP3: Function

+Mitochondrial uncoupling protein 3 (UCP3) is a members of the larger family of mitochondrial anion carrier proteins (MACP).
+UCPs facilitate the transfer of anions from the inner to the outer mitochondrial membrane and transfer of protons from the outer to the inner mitochondrial membrane, reducing the mitochondrial membrane potential in mammalian cells.
+The exact mechanisms of how UCPs transfer H+/OH− are not known.
+In addition to UCP1, UCP3 is an important mediator of thermogenesis.
+Recent tudies involving human UCP3 expressed in bacteria and reconstituted into liposomes have shown that UCP3 facilitates the exchange of metabolites such as aspartate, malate, sulfate, and phosphate.
+A specific mutation, R282Q, eliminates this transport activity.
+While UCP3 shares some substrate preferences and inhibitor sensitivities with its homolog UCP2, they differ in their transport mechanisms and kinetics.

 Disease association

 Mutations in the UCP3 gene are associated with obesity.

 UCP3 plays an essential role in obesity.
 A mutation in exon 3 (V102I) was diagnosed in an obese and diabetic.
 A mutation initializing a stop codon at exon 4 (R143X) and a mutation in the splice donor junction of exon 6 was analyzed in a compound heterozygote which was unnaturally obese and diabetic.
 Allele frequency of exon 3 and exon 6 splice at an alliance mutation were analyzed to be similar in African American and mende tribe and was absent in Caucasians.
 Exon 6–splice donor being heterozygotes, fat oxidation rates was reduced by 50%, initiating a role for UCP3 in metabolic fuel partitioning.

 UCP3 (uncoupling protein) deliberates the hypoxia resistance to the renal epithelial cells and its upregulation in renal cell carcinoma.

 The energy consumption of modulated and the association of -55CT polymorphism of UCP3 with the body weight and in type 2 diabetic patients.